Jopnal/Jopnal/README.md

 1. Clone
 2. Extract extlibs.7z in the extlibs folder
-3. The project should compile as-is
+3. VS2013 project files are included.
+Open the project and it should compile as-is
+4. Create a new VC++ application and link the library

 ***
 ### Credits